 Dr. Laura Monson awarded Texas Children's Hospital Auxiliary Fellowship

 HOUSTON - (July 11, 2013) - The Department of Surgery at Texas Children's Hospital is proud to announce that Dr. Laura Monson, pediatric plastic surgeon at Texas Children's, is the recipient of the 2012-2013 Texas Children's Hospital Auxiliary Fellowship.
-For more information about Texas Children's Cleft Lip and Palate Clinic, please visit texaschildrens.org/Cleft-Lip-and-Palate.
+For more information about Texas Children's Cleft Lip and Palate Clinic, please visit texaschildrens.org/cleft.

 Funded by The Auxiliary to Texas Children's Hospital, Texas Children's volunteer-led service organization, this fellowship was created to support the Department of Surgery and its tri-part mission of patient care, education and research.
 As the fellowship recipient, Monson will utilize the support to study the short- and long-term outcomes of patients with cleft lip and palate, as well as further her expertise in clinical research through formal post-graduate training.